treasuryguild/treasury-apis/docs/github-project-api.md

   - **Required for repository-level projects (most common setup).**
   - Represents the repository name.
   - This is the standard setup when you create a project board directly in a repository.
+  - The repository can be owned by either a user or an organization (specified in the `owner` parameter).

 ---